adopted-ember-addons/ember-infinity/README.md

 The basic idea here is to:
 1. Place an infinity-loader component above and below your content.
-2. Ensure loadPrevious is set to true
+2. Ensure loadPrevious is set to true on the infinity-loader above the content.

 If your route loads on page 3, it will fetch page 2 on load.
 As the user scrolls up, it will fetch page 1 and stop loading from there.
 If you are already on page 1, no actions will be fired to fetch the previous page.